chakreshsahu/EsriIndiaFutureMobility/README.md

 As a solution, we propose a model to identify a suitable location for establishing a charging station using GIS analysis techniques in which various parameters like demographic information, traffic details, street network, vehicle population, already available charging station and point of interest can be utilized intelligently.

-Application will provide options to users for delineate or marks their location on GIS map, provide different parameters and run analysis to check their site suitability for setting up charging station.
+Application will provide options for the users to delineate or mark their location on GIS map, provide different parameters and run analysis to check their site suitability for setting up charging station.
 The geo analysis will also give a clear picture for profitability.

-An electric vehicle user to locate a nearby suitable charging station and identifying a shortest alternative paths to avoid range anxiety would also be part of the solution.
+An electric vehicle user to locate a nearby suitable charging station and identifying the shortest alternative path to avoid range anxiety would also be part of the solution.
 The Application will show GIS maps of all charging stations, Street data, Traffic congestion and congestion pattern of charging stations.

 [View it live](https://esriindia1.centralindia.cloudapp.azure.com/esmartcharge/)